**Updated with changes for 2022**

 Planning a family trip?
 You should!
-The National Park Service just announced a fabulous program called Every Kid in a Park where every 4th grader in America gets a FREE National Park Pass.
-I was excited for two reasons: 1) I have two fourth graders this year! and 2) We already have some trips planned, and one is to Yellowstone, so this saves us quite a bit of money!
+The National Park Service is continuing their fabulous program called Every Kid Outdoors where every 4th grader in America gets a FREE National Park Pass.

 - Learn history, culture, and science while exploring the great outdoors.
 Forests, mountains, lakes–you name it!